ouiliame/lunadoc/README.md

 ## Why?

-There are many tools for documenting software, but they are fragmented and require a lot of manual work
+There are many tools for documenting software, but they are fragmented and require a lot of manual work.
+For stellar documentation projects, you need:

+1) consistency and maintainability provided by an automatic documentation generation tool

 In addition, death by a thousand papercuts due to: